 Above you can see what a typical morning in early February is like while Venice is getting ready for the day ahead.
 Baking fritole doesn’t take too long, so while taking a coffee and waiting for the fog to lift, we spend some time looking up all the recipes for fritole.
-Ancient ones, and the original ones.
-Taking a look at a new book published by Caffé Florian, xx.
+And there are many of these, ancient ones, and the original recipe.

-While going through the cook books and recipe journals, we can just marvel at the incredible amount of recipes for sweets and cakes Venice has to offer.
-You still get a few in the bar-caffés in town, or in family-led restaurants.
-Most of these recipes aren’t too complicated, and that also applies to the most ancient recipe of sweet Venice has inherited – la fritoa.
+While going through grandmother’s recipe journals, I can just marvel at the incredible amount of recipes for sweets and cakes Venice has to offer.
+Most of these recipes are easy, and this is also true for one of the oldest recipe of sweet Venice has inherited from the past, la fritoa.
 Call them frittelles in English, and frittelle in Italian, while in Venetian we call them fritola or fritoa.

-With so many fritoe variants available in Venice, the question is, which of these are historical.
-Which ones were eaten during Carnival at the times of the Serenissima Republic, and where can we still taste them in Venice?
+With so many fritoe variants available in Venice, the question is, which ones were eaten during Carnival at the times of the Serenissima Republic, and where can we still taste them in Venice?

-To prepare fritoe a la naransa, you need 200 gr flour, a teaspoon of cinnamon poweder, a hint of salt, one egg, a tiny package of yeast, 10 gr peeled pine nuts, 10 gr sultanas, 50 gram sugar, two heaped tablespoons vanilla sugar, one heaped table spoon of orange-flavored sugar (which we make a home, by simply grating off the orange peel and mixing it with sugar), one spoonful lavender water and three spoonfuls freshly pressed orange juice.
+To prepare fritoe a la naransa, you need 200 gr flour, one teaspoon cinnamon, a hint of salt, one egg, 3 teaspoons yeast, 10 gr pine nuts, 10 gr sultanas, 50 gr sugar, two heaped tablespoons vanilla sugar, one heaped tablespoon of zuccero all’arancio (orange-flavored sugar which we make a home, by grating the peel of one orange and mixing it with cane sugar), one spoonful lavender water and three spoonfuls freshly pressed orange juice.

-Mix all the ingredients listed before in a bow, then dissolve a small package of yeast in another bowl of 200 ml of warm milk.
-Slowly add the milk to the dough, stir well and leave it to rest and rise in a warm place, covered with a tablecloth, for approximately one hour.
-Heat sunflower or olive oil in a pan, then make tiny balls of dough with a spoon and bake them in the oil until they are goldn brown.
-Leave the balls to drain on kitchen paper.
-After a few minutes, roll the fritole in bowl with the orange sugar.
+Mix all ingredients in a bowl, dissolve the yeast in another bowl in 200 ml warm milk.
+Carefully add the milk to the dough and leave it to rest and rise in a warm place, for another hour.
+Heat sunflower or olive oil in a pan, make tiny balls of dough with a spoon and fry they until golden brown.
+Leave the frittelles to drain on kitchen paper.
+After a few minutes, sprinkle them with the orange sugar.